 Management of human resources

-Appendix F on page 268 presents statistics on staff by classification, location, employment status, employment type, gender, disability, diverse background and Indigenous.
+Appendix F presents statistics on staff by classification, location, employment status, employment type, gender, disability, diverse background and Indigenous.
 It also sets out staff salary ranges and employment arrangements.

 Job Placement Services Scheme

 The Department of Human Services Agreement 2011-14 formalises our commitment through the Job Placement Services Scheme to retain and redeploy staff whose roles may be affected by organisational change.
 The scheme aims to ensure that valuable skills and capabilities are retained.
-Information about job placement services is available for staff on our intranet.
-In 2014-15, 95 people on the Job Placement Services Scheme were found a permanent placement or left the department.
+Information about the scheme is available for staff on our intranet.
+In 2015-16, 131 people on the Job Placement Services Scheme were found permanent placement or left the department, compared to 95 people in 2014-15.

 Commitment to consultation